Skip to main content

 Guide: How To Submit A High Quality Brief

-This guide covers how to create a strong media brief such as your campaign objective, target audience, KPIs, key messaging, formats, and timelines as well as how to choose Media Owners and set your brief up to receive high quality, relevant responses.
+This guide covers how to create a strong media brief such as your campaign objective, target audience, KPIs, key messaging, formats, and timelines as well as how to choose Media Partners and set your brief up to receive high quality, relevant responses.

 A